Just one day, just to show how it's done and then out of there.

 I think that he's pretty rough on a lot of these people.

-Um I also understand their concerns, and maybe we can learn from them.
+I also understand their concerns, and maybe we can learn from them.

 He is still the president's choice.

-The president was elected and re-elected, and I have to respect uh the I thought this was a comedy show.
+The president was elected and re-elected, and I have to respect the I thought this was a comedy show.

 When did it stop being a comedy show?

-I've ever heard anything on the tonight show.
+That's about as low-key as I've ever heard anything on the tonight show.

-Otherwise, Johnny Carson thanked everybody, started crying and closed the curtain for the final time.
+Otherwise Johnny Carson thanked everybody, started crying, and closed the curtain for the final time.

 Brief timeout will come out.

-Okay, so so Mirtha Mirtha says that uh all the active forces say we can't win the war, and we know that's not true.
+Okay, so Mirtha, Mirtha says that all the active forces say we can't win the war.

-It it statistically cannot be true.
+It statistically cannot be true.

-Um But here's the thing.
+But here's the thing.

 You know, Clinton talked up Hussein and how big a problem he was.